 In 1976, Hector McNeill established that inflation is not caused by money volumes.
 This was based on the analysis of slumpflation but the analysis applies to any state of a competitive economy.
 In 2020, the outcome of quantative easing provided ample evidence for McNeill to advance this analysis leading to a demonstration of why the logic of monetarism, the Quantity Theory of Money (QTM), is flawed.
 Mathematically, this is because the QTM has 4 variables where the impact of monetary injections impact 10 different major determinants of economic performance which do not appear in the QTM.
 In other words it is mathematicaly impossible for the simplistic QTM to predict anything of value.
 This is why the benefits of QE never materialised and it contributed directly to austerity and the impoverishment of increasing numbers of constituents and corporate failures and declining investment.
 McNeill's 2020 paper "A Real Money Theory" 7 demonstrates the reasons for the disastrous impact of QE and why the QTM as a policy planning tool could never predict the outcome.
 This single paper, is considered by some, to undermine the whole edifice of the monetary theory and policy.
 In this paper he provides an alternative model.
 In very recent work he has extended this analysis to explain in greater detail how monetarism has contributed generated increasing pauperism8.
 Cetainly this work dispels any remnants of belief in the notion of "trickle-down economics".
 Naturally this analysis has been met with a stoney silence from policy makers and academia, the majority of whom have survived by generating peer-reviewed, i.e. like-minded contributions, to the mythology of monetarism.

 The ideological imposition of austerity did not need a faction of ignorant politicians to deliver it.
 All that was needed was an "independent" Bank of England to introduce and sustain quantitative easing.
 The logic of this argument is that monetary policy is seriously flawed in its current form because of its direct connection to the alarming growth in pauperism.
 This type of analysis is difficult to argue against and provides a more objective clarity to cut through the negative media propaganda fomented by foreign state interests and minority factions bent on taking over or destroying the Labour party.
-These errant scurrilous side-shows need to be cut down to size and exposed for what they are.
-They are abhorrent, bent of winning at any cost to the country, oblivious to the collateral damage they cause.
+These errant scurrilous and dangerous actions are abhorrent, bent of winning at any cost to the country and oblivious to the collateral damage they cause.
 They undermine the operation of British democracy and have absolutely no consideration for improving the prospects of a better future for the majority of citizens in this country.
-It is still taking time for these facts to disseminate through the British constituency because no media carry these essential messages to the voting public other than the APEurope group of media.
+It is still taking time for these facts to disseminate through the British constituency because no media carry these essential messages to the voting public other than the APEurope group of media and some others.

 The mixed economy and welfare system that was so successful enjoyed a generally positive support and involvement of Trade Unions in macroeconomic policy planning.
 Since the slumpflation fiasco and Thatcher administration, membership of unions has fallen and stagnated.
 At the moment, this remains a major gap in the dialogues in finding solutions to the post-Covid-19 period.